Top 5 tips for getting started in Pumble

 In the example below, you can see how you can use emojis in Pumble:

-- Teammates used the 👍 emoji to let the colleague know they’ve reviewed the plan, so she knows she doesn’t need to follow up (she can hover over the 👍 emoji to see who responded)
+- Teammates used the 👍 emoji to let the colleague know they’ve reviewed the plan, so she doesn’t need to follow up (it’s enough for her to hover over the 👍 emoji to see who responded).

 - The ✅ emoji is used by the approver to indicate that the work is approved.

-You can change your preference to be notified about all new messages sent in conversations you’re a part of — or nothing at all.
+On the other hand, if you want to get more notifications, you can change your preferences to notify you about all new messages sent in conversations you’re a part of.

 Conversely, you can mute channels that you want to be in but don’t follow closely.
-This is especially handy for channels with lots of messages or channels you visit only for specific, one-off requests.
+This is especially handy for channels with lots of messages or channels you visit only for specific requests.

 Tip #5: Set your current status